This article discusses the Local Verified feature for Datto business continuity appliances.

 The Local Verified feature measures the health of a backup snapshot at the file level to ensure data integrity, and to allow you to make informed decisions about which recovery points to restore from in the event of a disaster.

 Configuring Local Verification

 To enable or disable this feature, perform the following steps:

 1. Access the GUI of your Datto appliance, and click the Protect tab.

 2. Click the Configure Agent Settings link next to the protected system on which you would like to set up the feature.

 3. Scroll down to the Local Verification section of the Configure Agent Settings page, as shown in Figure 1.

 When enabled, your Datto appliance will run the following validations during the backup process and report the following results:

-Filesystem errors normally replicate from the production machine.
+Filesystem errors typically replicate from the production machine.
 If you receive a filesystem integrity alert, you will need to investigate the production environment and correct any issues that you find.
 Running a chkdsk /f operation on all volumes of the protected machine can often resolve common filesystem issues.
 If a check of the production environment does not reveal any errors, or if filesystem errors persist in your new backups after resolving production issues, do not delete local backups or your live dataset as a troubleshooting step.
 Contact Datto Technical Support for further assistance.